datagovuk/dgu-vagrant-puppet/README.md

 This repo provides scripts to install a copy of data.gov.uk's website to your own server.
 Rebrand it and you have a fully-featured government open data portal.

+NB This used to be the 'togo' branch, but that has been removed now - use master.

 ## About

 The UK Government has contributed Data.gov.uk To Go to Github to kick-start the use and development of common open data portal software, beyond the basic CKAN.
 UK wants to develop it in partnership with other providers of Open Data portals, through the usual Open Source / Github model of forking, pull requests, issues etc. that everyone is encouraged to contribute to.